risicle/cpytraceafl/README.md

 [dummy-afl-qemu-trace](./dummy-afl-qemu-trace) shim script to fool AFL's QEmu mode into communicating directly with the python process.

+## Fuzzing mixed python/c code

+As of version 0.4.0, `cpytraceafl` can gather trace information from C extension modules that have been compiled with AFL instrumentation (e.g. using `llvm_mode`).
+This means that it can be used to seamlessly fuzz projects which have a mix of python and C "speedups".
+This is important not only because a lot of python format-parsing packages use this approach, but because issues revealed in native code are far more likely to have security implications.

+Including instrumented native code requires a little more care when preparing a target for fuzzing.
+For instance, it's important to ensure the `cpytraceafl.tracehook` module has been imported and it has had its `set_map_start(...)` function provided with a valid memory area *before* any instrumented extension modules are loaded.
+This is because simply loading an instrumented native module will cause it to attempt to log its execution trace somewhere.

+The example [pillow_pcx_example.py](./examples/pillow_pcx_example.py) demonstrates a fuzzing target taking the necessary precautions into account.

+It's possible that you're _only_ interested in tracing the native code, using `cpytraceafl` just as a driver, in which case you can omit the early `install_rewriter()` call and all the weirdness involved with that.

 ## Q & A

 ### Is there any point in fuzzing python?
 Isn't it too slow?